Simon2828/west-bridgford-advice-centre/src/pages/index.md

     - image: /img/view_shadow.jpg
       text: >+

-        You do not need to make an appointment as we operate a drop-in system, but you will be asked to wait socially distanced if we are busy.
+        You do not need to make an appointment as we operate a drop-in session but you may be asked to wait if we are very busy.

-        Please wear a face covering and observe current regulations.

     - image: /img/board_road.jpg
       text: >+
-        We are operating a Covid Safe environment following current guidelines, with social distancing and screens between clients and advisers.
+        Upon arrival you will be greeted by our receptionist who will take your details and a brief summary of your query before passing you on to an adviser as soon as possible.
+We make every effort to make sure that clients are seen in the order in which they arrive at the centre.

     - image: /img/hall_interior.jpg